Skip to content

 # ============== Steps ==============

-# - If using bash, edit ~/.bashrc
+# - If you use bash, edit ~/.bashrc

-# - If using zsh, edit ~/.zshrc
+# - If you use zsh, edit ~/.zshrc

-# ============= ZenMux + Claude Code Configuration =============
+# ============= ZenMux + Claude Code configuration =============

 # Connect Claude Code to ZenMux instead of Anthropic's official service

-# Core settings: ZenMux endpoint and authentication
+# Core configuration: ZenMux service endpoint and authentication

 export ANTHROPIC_BASE_URL="https://zenmux.ai/api/anthropic" # ZenMux Anthropic-compatible endpoint